Skip to main content

 • “Its blend of tight mechanics, thoughtful deckbuilding, and rapid iteration creates an experience that is both mentally stimulating and highly replayable.”

-• “You can complete it in a handful of hours if you know how to build a strong deck but due to the small amount of cards and encounters, it doesn't have too much replay value after you hit the end and exhaust the dialogue for each encounter.”
+• “You can complete it in a handful of hours if you know how to build a strong deck, but due to the small amount of cards and encounters, it doesn't have much replay value after you hit the end and exhaust the dialogue for each encounter.”

-• “Also, I hate the idea of upgrading your cards in between your runs; it ruins the skill expression and makes it hard to experiment with new builds, which kills replayability.”
+• “Also, I hate the idea of upgrading your cards in between runs; it ruins the skill expression and makes it hard to experiment with new builds, killing replayability.”

 • character development